figtracer/figtracer/README.md

 # Hi there! 👋

 I'm a self-taught builder and aspiring auditor from Portugal.
 I’m passionate about **systems programming**, **blockchain development**, and **decentralization**.
 I enjoy diving into system internals, crafting tools, and contributing to open-source and blockchain ecosystems.
-Right now, I’m working on BountyPool: a decentralized platform to encourage open-source software development.

 ## Blog
 I write about blockchain, systems programming, and my learning journey on my [website](https://figtracer.com).